Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Missingness in the Outcome Variables

 The missingness mechanism is said to be ignorable because estimation of $(\bbeta, \btheta)$ is separated from the estimation of $\bgamma$.
 Model fitting under a missing at random assumption typically occurs using an EM algorithm approach.
 We can proceed with estimating $(\bbeta, \btheta)$ by conditioning on the observed data $(\bX,\bY_\bR)$ and using another EM algorithm approach.
 The population $Q_{\text{FC}, r}$ function writes as follows

 for every $r \in\mathcal{R}$.
 One major observation is that the conditional expectation relies on being able to fit estimate $p(y_{\bar{r}} | y_r, x; \bbeta, \btheta)$.
 We can leverage the consequences of the local independence assumption to obtain an easily computable form of the conditional distribution.
-We can approximate this expectation by imputing the missing data $\bY_{\bar{r}}$ for every missing pattern $r$ using the distribution $p(y_{\bar{r}} | y_r, x ; \hat{\bbeta}^{(t)}, \hat{\btheta}^{(t)})$.
 Unfortunately, since the latent-incomplete log-likelihood function $\ell_{\text{LI}}$ is not linear in the outcome variables, we are unable to reduce \eqref{eq:Q-FCr} to a more simple form.
+However, we can approximate this expectation stochastically by imputing the missing data $\bY_{\bar{r}}$ for every missing pattern $r$ using the distribution $p(y_{\bar{r}} | y_r, x ; \hat{\bbeta}^{(t)}, \hat{\btheta}^{(t)})$.

 To overcome estimating the conditional expectation of factorial terms, we approximate \eqref{eq:Q-FCr} stochastically with a Monte Carlo procedure.
 For large enough $M$, we expect that